SamuelGirmaMeta/HeavyHitter/games/Cataclysm/README.md

-# Cataclysm
+# RoboWitch Clash

-**Team Members:** Samuel Girma ([@samuelgirmametaferia](https://github.com/samuelgirmametaferia)), Leul Adane ([@glassybridge](https://github.com/glassybridge))
+**Team Members:** Samuel Girma

 **How would you pitch your game in one line?**
-It's like *Karlson* meets *Prince of Persia: The Sands of Time* but with a time-traveling create and a world-altering cataclysmic power.
+"It's like *Mega Man* meets *Dark Souls* but with customizable robots battling magical witches in a post-apocalyptic world."

 **What is the key mechanic(s) that make it fun?**

-*   **Time Travel:** Players can manipulate time (potentially slowing, reversing, or fast-forwarding it within a limited radius) to solve puzzles, overcome obstacles, and gain tactical advantages in combat.
-This allows for creative problem-solving and dynamic gameplay.
-*   **Cataclysm:** A powerful ability that allows the player to unleash a devastating energy blast, wiping out enemies and potentially altering the environment.
-This provides a sense of power and can be used strategically for crowd control or to overcome challenging encounters.
-However, it has a significant cooldown or resource cost, making its use strategic.
-*   **Agile Movement:** The player's natural agility is emphasized.
-Players can climb, jump, and dash with fluid, responsive controls.
-This allows for exploration of the open world and provides a fast-paced, action-oriented feel to combat and traversal.
-Wall running, ledge grabbing, and other maneuvers could be incorporated.
-*   **Curse Removal:** The ability to see and remove curses adds a layer of strategic depth.
-Players must identify cursed characters or objects and then use the mechanic to cleanse them, potentially revealing secrets, unlocking new areas, or changing the behavior of NPCs.
+The core mechanic is **modular robot customization**.
+Players can swap out parts like arms, legs, and weapons to adapt to different witches and their unique magical abilities.
+For example:
+- **Flamethrower Arm:** Effective against ice witches but vulnerable to water-based attacks.
+- **Shield Module:** Blocks magical projectiles but slows movement.
+- **Jet Legs:** Allows dodging and aerial attacks but reduces defense.

+This mechanic is fun because it encourages strategic thinking and experimentation, as players must analyze each witch's strengths and weaknesses to build the perfect robot for the fight.

 **How does the game actually play?
 (Core Game Loop)**

-1.  **Exploration:** Players explore the open world, discovering new areas, interacting with NPCs (human and animal), and uncovering clues about the game's story.
-2.  **Time Manipulation Puzzles:** Players encounter environmental puzzles that require them to use their time travel ability to manipulate objects, activate mechanisms, or bypass obstacles.
-3.  **Combat Encounters:** Players engage in combat with various enemies (birds, snakes, rats, and potentially larger bosses).
-They utilize their claw attacks, agile movement, and time manipulation to defeat foes.
-The Cataclysm ability provides a powerful option for dealing with large groups or tough enemies.
-4.  **Questing:** Players receive quests from NPCs, which involve exploring specific areas, collecting items, or interacting with other characters.
-Completing quests progresses the story and unlocks new abilities or areas.
-5.  **Curse Removal:** Players identify and remove curses from characters or objects, which can lead to rewards, story progression, or changes in the game world.
+1. **Prepare:** Players customize their robot in the workshop, choosing parts and abilities based on the next witch's known powers.
+2. **Fight:** Enter the battlefield and engage in fast-paced, skill-based combat.
+Players must dodge spells, exploit weaknesses, and manage their robot's energy levels.
+3. **Loot:** Defeating a witch rewards players with new parts, blueprints, or resources to upgrade their robot.
+4. **Repeat:** Use the loot to improve the robot and take on stronger witches with more complex abilities.

+Challenges include learning attack patterns, managing limited energy for attacks and movement, and adapting to unexpected witch abilities.
+Rewards include new parts, cosmetic upgrades, and story progression.

 **How will you keep players engaged for 30 minutes?
 What's the general scope of your game (will change as you go)?**

-*   **Varied Environments:** The game features diverse environments, from ancient Egypt to futuristic laboratories, each with its own unique challenges and visual style.
-This keeps the exploration fresh and exciting.
-*   **Unlocking Abilities:** As players progress, they unlock new abilities and upgrades, such as enhanced time manipulation powers, new combat moves, or improved agility.
-This provides a sense of progression and expands gameplay possibilities.
-*   **Compelling Story:** The story of a time-traveling player and the consequences of altering history provides a narrative hook that keeps players invested.
-*   **Challenging Puzzles:** The puzzles are designed to be challenging but not frustrating, requiring players to think creatively and utilize their time manipulation abilities effectively.
-*   **Dynamic Combat:** The combat system is fast-paced and engaging, rewarding skillful movement, timing, and strategic use of abilities.
-Boss battles provide unique challenges that test the player's skills.
-*   **Collectibles and Secrets:** Hidden throughout the world are collectibles and secrets that reward exploration and add to the game's replay value.
-*   **Open World Exploration:** The open world encourages exploration and allows players to discover new areas and challenges at their own pace.

-The initial scope of the game involves the core mechanics of time travel, Cataclysm, agile movement, and curse removal.
-As development progresses, the scope can be expanded to include more environments, abilities, enemies, and story content.
-The focus for the first 30 minutes will be introducing the core mechanics, the world, and establishing the initial narrative hook of the player's time-traveling adventure.

-This is a prototype of the projects README, we will update on it as we go.
+- **Progression:** Players unlock new robot parts and abilities as they defeat witches, creating a sense of growth and discovery.
+- **Variety:** Each witch has unique attack patterns and weaknesses, requiring players to rethink their strategy and robot build.
+- **Boss Fights:** Epic, multi-phase battles with witches that escalate in difficulty and spectacle.
+- **Short Play Sessions:** Levels are designed to be completed in 5-10 minutes, making it easy to jump in and out while still feeling rewarding.

+The general scope is a single-player action game with 5-7 unique witches, each with their own arena and mechanics, and a wide variety of robot parts to unlock and experiment with.

+---
+*Remember: Focus on gameplay mechanics and player experience.
+Save the details about story, art style, sound design, UI flowcharts, or marketing plans for later.*